On a Nonlinear Newtonian Gravity and Charging a Black Hole: Non-Relativistic Particle Dynamics

 \section{Non-Relativistic Particle Dynamics}

+Charge accretion by a black hole will cause a buildup, and a large value of $Q$ on $M$ leads to no black hole at all.
+Bombardment by $N$ charges, each having charge $q$ and mass $m$, increases the charge, $Q$, and mass, $M$, by $Nq$ and $Nm$, respectively.
+We will ignore the mass contribution, taking an initially large but zero charged mass, \be M = M_0 \gg Nm, \qquad Q_0 = 0, \ee and then firing in $q$'s isotropically to preserve spherical symmetry.
+The value of $Q$ increases as the process continues and so then will the size of the Coulomb repulsion experienced by subsequent charges.
+The tiny mass addition will not alter the interaction with additional bombarding protons.

-A particle of mass $m$ and charge $q$ interacting with compacted mass $M$ having charge $Q$ will interact gravitationally and electrically with the latter.
-The particle's mass will interact with $\phi(r;M,Q)$ and its charge with the electrical potential produced by $Q$.
-The electrical potential here is not altered from its elementary form by including energy density effects.
-The inclusion adds only to total mass, altering the gravity because of the mass-energy relationship.
-Since an equivalent charge-energy relationship does not exist, the equations governing pseudo-Newtonian gravity remain coupled and asymmetric.\cite{young!}
+During its travel, a particle's mass $m$ will interact with gravitational potential $\phi$, and its $q$ will interact with the electrical potential, $\Phi$.

+The electrical potential, $\Phi = Q/r$, is not altered from its elementary form by including energy density effects.
+Including energy density adds only to the total mass, altering the gravity due to the energy-mass relationship.